 |Yield||2 small ciabatta|

-A normal ciabatta is white bread, so we are only using bread flour.
+A normal ciabatta is white bread, so we only use bread flour.
 I am using an Italian flour called Caputo Manitoba Oro.

-The hydration is very high at 90%, which is important for the result.
+The hydration is very high at 90%, which is essential for the result.

-The salt content is a bit over 2% and the inoculation is 20%.
+The salt content is slightly over 2%, and the inoculation is 20%.